glynawe/Vanilla/vanilla.md

 A *functor* is a module parametrized by interfaces for modules that it may import; the actual modules are supplied when the functor is imported.
 The primary purpose of functors is to define generic abstract data types.
 Each interface argument specifies a minimum set of definitions that the actual module must provide.
 A functor *type constraint* specifies types from different argument modules that are to be equivalent (this is important when defining generic types).

+A module without an explicit public interface is given a default interface that excludes its imported names.

 All interfaces and modules implicitly contain a set of *standard declarations* supplied by the Vanilla language.
 For example, the type `int` is a standard declaration.

 **Example**